National Blood Donor Month

 Are you a blood donor?
 Congratulations, this month is in honor of you!

 Ever since it was first observed in 1970, January has become National Blood Donor Month.
-This holiday is featured in January because the winter historically is the most difficult time to get blood donation, mainly due to bad weather, cancelled drives, and seasonal illnesses like the flu which prevent people from donating.
+January was chosen because the winter is historically the most difficult time to get blood donation, mainly due to bad weather, cancelled drives, and seasonal illnesses like the flu which prevent people from donating.
 This holiday is an observance of the life-saving contribution of blood and platelets by generous donors!
 Also, a way to remind and encourage people to keep donating blood.
 According the Red Cross, each year 4.5 million lives are saved by blood transfusions.
 And every two seconds, someone in the United States needs a blood transfusion.

 People of all blood types are encouraged to donate.

 There are four major blood groups: A, B, O, and AB.
 A protein (or lack thereof) in the blood known as the “Rh factor” determines whether you are “positive” or “negative.”
 Thus, the eight blood types are: A+, A-, B+, B-, O+, O-, AB+, and AB-.

 Type O blood is the most common blood type: 37% of people have O+, and 6% have O-.
 (AB- is the rarest, with only 0.6% of people having this type.)
 Type O blood is always in high demand since it’s the most common, but also because it is compatible with and usable for other blood types.
 Although O+ can only be used for other “positives,” O- can be used for anyone, positive or negative.
 Thus, individuals with O- blood are known as “Universal Donors.”
 That means in the absence of an exact match, O- blood can be use in transfusions for anyone, which is particularly helpful in emergencies.

 But you don’t actually need to know your blood type to donate.
 The Red Cross takes every kind.
 If you don’t know your type, they will test it and determine your blood type and let you know.